foliant-docs/foliantcontrib.test_framework/README.md

 ### Usage

-First you need to initialize the framework by passing it a name of preprocessor you want to test.
+First you need to initialize the framework by passing it a name of extensions you want to test.
 Let's test the `path` builtin config extension in this example:

 ```python
 >>> from foliant_test.config_extension import ConfigExtensionTestFramework